 In contrast with the right picture, picture on the left has/shows/displays

-Contrastingly, both pictures show different takes on … *some topic*
+Contrastingly, these pictures show different takes on… *some topic*

 The comparison part can be extremely challenging if you choose two pictures that you can’t see any real differences in – keep that in mind when making your choice.